Aggregating in Pandas

 About Pympler

-We can easily see the difference:
+You can see the difference here:

 from sys import getsizeof